Maxelweb/adacore-sandbox/README.md

-# adacore-sandbox
+# Concurrency Sandbox

-AdaCore Sandbox for Runtimes for Concurrency and Distribution
+AdaCore Sandbox and Exercises for Runtimes for Concurrency and Distribution

 ---